 Several research and development challenges are posed by this multifaceted paradigm, many of which are independent of the particular scientific application domain.
 New algorithms to integrate simulation outputs and experimental data sets must be developed.
 High performance data management and transfer techniques must be developed to manage and manipulate simulated and observed data sets.
 Workflows must be constructed with high levels of usability and understandability to enable scientific post-analysis and improvement of the computing solution.

-The proceedings of the workshop will be submitted for publishing to IEEE TCHPC.
+The proceedings of the workshop was accepted for publishing by IEEE TCHPC.

 == Topics ==